Confidence isn’t something you suddenly wake up with one day.

 I was strong.

-I could move weight fast.
+I could move weight well.

-I could push.
+I could handle challenge.

-I could endure.
+I could handle challenge.

-And over time, the scale mattered less.
+And slowly, the scale started to matter less.

-…and started becoming proud of what my body could do.
+Instead of obsessing over being smaller, I started becoming proud of what my body could do.

-It was something I was building.
+Confidence stopped being something I was chasing and started becoming something I was building.

 Rep by rep.